jmickey/jmickey/README.md

 Occasionally I speak at tech events and meetups, you can see my various slide decks on [Speaker Deck](https://speakerdeck.com/jmickey).

-Originally from Perth Australia 🇦🇺, I now live in Cambridge UK 🇬🇧 and work in London.
-I moved to the UK in December, 2018 while my partner completes her PhD in Cancer Biology at Cambridge University in partnership with the [Cancer Research UK Cambridge Institute](https://www.cancerresearchuk.org/funding-for-researchers/how-we-deliver-research/grand-challenge-award/funded-teams-hannon).
+Originally from Perth Australia 🇦🇺, I now live in Cambridge UK 🇬🇧.

 ## Social